Driving license: Applying for the transfer of a foreign driving license

 - Certificate of physical and mental fitness

-- Certificate of medical examination of eyesight
+- Certificate of a medical examination of vision

 - Certificate of first aid training